-Services that are covered for you What you must pay when you get these services Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018- 09/11435-Are-You-an-Inpatient-or- Outpatient.pdf or by calling 1-800- MEDICARE (1-800-633-4227).
+Services that are covered for you What you must pay when you get these services You can also find more information in a \$50 copayment for each covered ultrasound Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+If You Have Medicare - Ask!"
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are- You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week. \$10 copayment for each Original Medicare covered diagnostic procedure, such as heart catheterizations and sleep studies (This copayment may not apply if you visit a PCP or specialist on the same date of service that the test or procedure was performed, and your plan has an office visit copay for that visit.) \$100 copayment for each covered Computed Tomography (CT) scan \$125 copayment for each covered Magnetic Resonance test (MRI and MRA) \$350 copayment for each covered nuclear medicine study, including PET scans 20% coinsurance for each covered therapeutic radiology service 20% coinsurance for covered medical supplies such as splints and casts when you get them in the outpatient department of a hospital \$0 copayment for certain covered screenings and preventive services to detect or avoid disease 20% coinsurance for chemotherapy/radiation drugs, biologicals and other drugs covered by Medicare Part B - including their administration and all chemotherapy services.
+You can call these numbers for free, 24 hours a day, \$10 copayment for each Original Medicare covered diagnostic procedure, such as heart catheterizations and sleep studies (This copayment may not apply if you visit a PCP or specialist on the same date of service that the test or procedure was performed, and your plan has an office visit copay for that visit.)
+7 days a week. \$100 copayment for each covered Computed Tomography (CT) scan \$125 copayment for each covered Magnetic Resonance test (MRI and MRA) \$125 copayment for each covered nuclear medicine study, including PET scans 20% coinsurance for each covered therapeutic radiology service 20% coinsurance for covered medical supplies such as splints and casts when you get them in the outpatient department of a hospital \$0 copayment for certain covered screenings and preventive services to detect or avoid disease 20% coinsurance for chemotherapy/radiation drugs, biologicals and other drugs covered by Medicare Part B - including their administration and all chemotherapy services.
 These drugs may be subject to step therapy requirements. \$10 copayment for each covered test to confirm COPD (This copayment may not apply if you visit a PCP or specialist on the same date of service that the test was performed, and your plan has an office visit copay for that visit.) \$0 copayment for each covered allergy test or treatment Prior authorization rules may apply.
 Please contact the plan for details.